Britain's Premier 'Magic Mushroom Explorer' Says Shrooms Could Change the World

 Like many experimental-but-stupid young people, he made some unsuccessful attempts with a friend to get high on nutmeg and suffered awful stomach aches as a result.
 Inspired by the books he'd taken out of the library, he also tried to trip on fly agaric mushrooms, which, unlike psilocybin mushrooms, are widely considered to have undesirable and unpleasant effects, like nausea and death.

 Perhaps fortunately, the fly agarics didn't work, and it was a full two years before he became acquainted with magic mushrooms again.

 In 1986, Simon went in search of the psilocybin-containing liberty cap variety in London's Richmond Park and, to his astonishment, discovered a meadow a few miles from the park entrance where hundreds of magic mushrooms had sprouted.
 He picked some and ate about 40 of them one evening a few days later.

-Having thought he would just see some nice colours and experience a warm glowing feeling, Simon was terrified when, instead, he started to have a bad trip – a really bad trip.
-His head started to fill with "noise and garbage", so he curled up in bed in a foetal position and buried himself in blankets in the hope that everything would return to normal.
+Having thought he would just see some nice colors and experience a warm glowing feeling, Simon was terrified when, instead, he started to have a bad trip—a really bad trip.
+His head started to fill with "noise and garbage," so he curled up in bed in a fetal position and buried himself in blankets in the hope that everything would return to normal.

 Unfortunately, as you'll know if you've ever eaten a ton of shrooms, covering yourself in fabric does little to halt their effects.
-In fact, it wasn't until something written by one of his favourite authors – Russian-born spiritual teacher George Gurdjieff – popped into Simon's head that he was able to view his negative thought patterns "as clearly as he could see physical objects in the real world".
+In fact, it wasn't until something written by one of his favorite authors—Russian-born spiritual teacher George Gurdjieff—popped into Simon's head that he was able to view his negative thought patterns "as clearly as he could see physical objects in the real world."

 "The longer I was able to objectively observe my inner turmoil, the more and more clear it became.
 And the more clearly I saw it, the less powerful it became and the more I became free of it," he writes in the book.